 When choosing a router, the biggest consideration is processing power (CPU).
 Running a VPN on a router is a very CPU-intensive task requiring the router to process lots of encrypted data.
 For these reasons, it’s typically good to go with a router that’s at least 800 Mhz or more.

-For an in-depth overview of all the different VPN router options, see this Ultimate VPN Router guide.
+For an in-depth overview of all the different VPN router options, see this Ultimate VPN Routers guide.

 I have also put together three different setup guides using the AsusWRT firmware with different VPN providers:

 - VPN Router Setup – Simple Guide (with VPN.ac)

 - Ad Blocker on a Router with a VPN (with Perfect Privacy)

 - VPN on a Router – Step by Step (with VyprVPN)